abmaonline/aemfed/README.md

 The `Local source:` line in the output, is aemfed's attempt to translate the AEM error location back to the local file, line and column.
 So locating the issue becomes much easier.
 Some IDE's and shells even recognize the pattern and turn it into a link, to make your life even easier.

+### Synchronize browsers

+Using Browsersync it is possible to refresh content in all the browsers that connect to its local or external access urls.
+This includes phones and tablets, as long as they are on the same network and the external port used by Browsersync is open (not blocked by a firewall).

+Connecting mobile devices can be a drag, since you have to type in the machine name or ip, port and probably part of the path to the page you're interested in, all on the tiny onscreen keyboard.

+To speedup developing and testing on mobile devices, a QR code can be generated from the browser console, using the command `qr()`.
+The QR code will contain the external access url and path for the active page in the browser.
+Scan the QR code with the device, login to AEM if needed, and see all of you changes immediately on mobile devices too.

 ## Requirements

 - Works best with a recent version of node/npm, but tested with node 6.14 LTS